-- 1. OCSP responses have a validity interval greater than or equal to eight hours; - 2.
-OCSP responses have a validity interval less than or equal to ten days; - 3.
-For OCSP responses with validity intervals less than sixteen hours, Google updates the information provided via an Online Certificate Status Protocol prior to one-half of the validity period before the nextUpdate. - 4.
-For OCSP responses with validity intervals greater than or equal to sixteen hours, Google updates the information provided via an Online Certificate Status Protocol at least eight hours prior to the nextUpdate, and no later than four days after the thisUpdate.
+1. OCSP responses have a validity interval greater than or equal to sixteen hours;

+- 2. OCSP responses have a validity interval less than or equal to seven days; - 3.
+Google updates the information provided via an Online Certificate Status Protocol prior to one-half of the validity period before the nextUpdate.